Social, ethics and transformation committee report

-Our code of conduct and business ethics was recently revised to meet current conditions and forms the basis of ethical behaviour in the group and sets the minimum standards expected of all directors and employees, regardless of the country in which they are employed.
+Our code of conduct and business ethics is constantly revised to meet current conditions and forms the basis of ethical behaviour in the group and sets the minimum standards expected of all directors, employees, regardless of the country in which they are employed, and suppliers.
 These individuals are obligated under the code to act with honesty and integrity and to maintain the highest ethical standards.
 Tip-Offs Anonymous, which is independently administered, allows callers to confidentially report any violations of Nampak's policies and procedures.
 The committee exercises ongoing oversight over the management of calls received.
-A total of 45 (29 in 2017) reports were received in 2018, which resulted in 15 (12 in 2017) disciplinary hearings and five (four in 2017) dismissals.

 The table below provides details of reports received from Tip-Offs Anonymous and the action taken.